Home Grown Or Imported?

 It is not necessary to own a spiffy assortment of Japanese tools in order to create bonsai…. but it certainly does make the work easier and even a bit more fun.
 Most bonsai tools are imported from Asia… usually Japan.
 Despite their exotic appearance, they are simple cutting instruments designed to severe leaves, branches, limbs and trunks.
 In most cases, suitable substitutes for imported bonsai tools can be found at the local cutlery store or garden center.

 My first branch cutter was scissor type toenail cutter and my first defoliation tool /bud shear was a small thread scissor stolen from my wife’s sewing basket.
-I have made a workable bonsai wire cutter by grinding the tip of an ordinary electrician’s wire cutter until it was half an inch 2long and have constructed root hooks by bending landscaping nails in a vice.
+I have made a workable bonsai wire cutter by grinding the tip of an ordinary electrician’s wire cutter until it was half an inch long and have constructed root hooks by bending landscaping nails in a vice.
 Necessity is the mother of invention.
 When I began my bonsai adventure many years ago, there were almost no bonsai tools available in the western marketplace.

 Thankfully, all that has changed.
 Today, I boast an impressive collection of bonsai tools that would put even an experienced Japanese bonsai master to shame.
 My rational for amassing such a plentiful array of Japanese cutting and potting instruments was that they would increase my perceived talents as a bonsai artist.
 Obviously a man trimming a bonsai with two dollar toenail clipper will tend to lack credibility.
 However, a man using $75 pair of imported bonsai shears MUST know what he is doing.
 It logically follows that the more bonsai tools a person owns, the more that individual must know about bonsai.
 Right?